iayazedan/click-on-me/README.md

 # click-on-me
-Dynamic website using Google Sheet as a main DataBase
+Dynamic website using Google Sheet as a main DataBase, you can change the content of the website through google sheet.